cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 ### Resilience Fault Taxonomy

-When we look at this example, and the other examples that we surveyed, we can identify there are two major concerns for the developers of microservice applications.
-First, *anticipation of application errors*: ensuring the application contains code error handling for all possible errors.
-Second, *ensuring proper behavior and scalability of resilience countermeasures:* the methods that we take to contain unexpected, untested failures when they occur.
+When we look at this example, and the other examples from our study, we can identify there are two major concerns for the developers of microservice applications:

+1. First, *anticipation and handling of application errors*: ensuring the application contains code error handling for all possible errors.
+2. Second, *ensuring proper behavior and scalability of resilience countermeasures:* the methods that we take to contain unexpected, untested failures when they occur.

 We diagram this relationship below: